-Today I’ve decided to share with you how to cook bratwurst, with original German recipe.
-Caramelized and sweet, with simmering beer and onions this sausage recipe will take you straight to the famous October Fest.
+Today I’ve decided to share with you how to cook bratwurst with an original German recipe.
+Caramelized and sweet, with simmering beer and onions, this sausage recipe will take you straight to the famous October Fest.

 So when fall festivities like sports events and Oktoberfest come alive, I’m pleased to prepare this classic, virtually every German – American picnic or sports day: German bratwurst sausages with onions with Wisconsin spin.

 My friend John comes from Wisconsin, a state with a lot of German descendants.
-Who enjoys beer, sausages and football.
+John enjoys beer, sausages, and football.
 Years back, John prepared his well-known bratwurst for a Superbowl gathering at our home.

 What’s the difference between Bratwurst and other sausages?

 Sausages are very popular in Germany, and bratwurst is one among the countless on the list.

-So, what is the difference between a typical sausage and bratwurst sausage?
-Sausage could be produced from smoked sausage, dried sausage, and fresh sausage with many regions having their particular version.
+So, what is the difference between a typical sausage and a bratwurst sausage?
+Sausage could be produced from smoked sausage, dried sausage, and fresh sausage, with many regions having their particular version.
 Bratwurst sausages are fresh as opposed to smoked or dried.

-Bratwurst is really a fresh sausage of pork and veal, with added seasonings like coriander, caraway and nutmeg.
-Separate areas of Germany have different seasonings with other favored sausages like knackwurst that is garlicky being certainly one of my children’s favorites.
+Bratwurst is really a fresh sausage of pork and veal, with added seasonings like coriander, caraway, and nutmeg.
+Separate areas of Germany have different seasonings with other favored sausages like knackwurst, which is garlicky, being certainly one of my children’s favorites.

 Ingredients for Bratwurst Sausage

-I enjoy brats, you know that by now.
-I really like them grilled, steamed, and even boiled.
-Give me some grainy mustard and a brat on a smooth bun and I’m happy.
+I enjoy brats; you know that by now.
+I really like them grilled, steamed, air fried, and even boiled.
+Give me some grainy mustard and a brat on a smooth bun, and I’m happy.
 Also, you can make this amazing currywurst sauce for the ultimate German experience.
-This particular bratwurst sausage recipe was made on the basis of the Sheboygan-style bratwursts prepared with sliced onion and some beer.
+This particular bratwurst sausage recipe was made based on the Sheboygan-style bratwursts prepared with sliced onion and some beer.

 The key ingredients you’ll need for bratwurst and onions are listed below:

 - Bratwurst sausage: Of course, select a top-quality bratwurst.
-If you’re able to, have them freshly produced from a butcher.
+If you’re able to, have them freshly produced by a butcher.

 - Onions: I personally use trusted old-fashioned yellow onions.
-Sliced thickly they don’t really disappear because they cook right down to sweet and caramelized to candy taste.
+Sliced thickly, they don’t really disappear because they cook right down to sweet and caramelized to a candy taste.